kembrick/kembrick/README.md

 - 👋 Hi, I’m @kembrick
 - 👀 I’m interested in web development and music
-- 🌱 I’m currently learning Laravel and Java
+- 🌱 I’m currently learning Go and Java

 <!---
 kembrick/kembrick is a ✨ special ✨ repository